LucBohmer/Natural-computing/README.md

 # Natural-computing
-Natural computing first assignment

-This page has the coding exercising for the first assignment for the course Natural computing
+This page has the coding exercising for the assignments for the course Natural computing